kotlinguistics/IPA-Transcribers/README.md

 for information on the completion status for each language, look in the `project boards` section of this repo's GitHub page.

-## This Project Actively Welcomes Pull Requests
+## HELP WANTED

 If:-

-* you have insight into *how* a system works in a particular language's orthography,
+* you know how a particular language's writing system works,
 * you want to add support for a language not included here,
 * or if you spot a mistake in the IPA output,

 please do one of the following (most preferred first):

 1. Submit a pull request with the relevant work implemented (*provide code*)
-    - This project supports code in either Java or Kotlin.
+    - This project supports code in either Java or Kotlin;
+    - but you can also just pass me some Regex rules.
 2. Open an issue, describing *how* a language feature works (*provide language-specific knowledge*)
     - regular rules are best, if they exist.
 3. Mention that for input *x*, output *y* is wrong and should instead be *z* (*provide correct example(s)*)